4 ways to disaster-proof your data backups

 Disaster hardened storage devices

 Disaster resistant enclosures provide increased protection of local backups.
-In the old days, this used to mean storing tapes into a fireproof safe but now there are companies that offer disaster hardened storage devies.
+In the old days, this used to mean storing tapes into a fireproof safe but now there are companies that offer disaster hardened storage devices.
 They can entail multiple drives in some sort of RAID configuration.
 Some can withstand extreme temperatures and / or waterproof even when fully submerged.
 Some will also support syncing with other NAS devices.

 Disaster hardened storage devices